andreschulz/ipe_quickstyles/README.md

 ## Installation

-Copy the lua file into the ipelet directory.
-To find the ipelet directories start ipe and select "show configuration" in the help menu.
+Copy the lua file into the ipelet directory (`~/.ipe/ipelets/` should work).
+To find the ipelet directories start ipe and select "show configuration" in the ipe help menu.

 ## Usage